msoftware/ChipCloud/README.md

 # ChipCloud

-ChipCloud is a UI element (very) quickly created as part of a larger hackathon project, it creates a wrapping cloud of Material Design '[Chips](https://www.google.com/design/spec/components/chips.html)' (see screenshot below).
+ChipCloud is a UI element (very) quickly created as part of a larger hackathon project, it creates a wrapping cloud of single choice '[Chips](https://www.google.com/design/spec/components/chips.html)' (see screenshot below).
 This project is not actively maintained.

 ## Usage